SCoRE Sets: A Versatile Framework for Simultaneous Inference: Discussion

 \section{Discussion}

 In this article we refined, extended and unified different statistical inference tools for a target function $\mu$ from an estimator $\hat\mu_N$ which control FWER-like criteria over a metric space $S$.
-In particular, we demonstrated that CoPE sets \cite{Sommerfeld:2018CoPE}, SCBs and recently proposed tests for $C(S)$-valued data under the supremum norm, among others \cite{Dette:2020functional}, can be derived from the same general principle expressed in Theorem \ref{thm:MainSCoPES}.
-Our abstract viewpoint allowed us to weaken the assumptions of the aforementioned methods and clarify some of their conceptual shortcomings, for example, by changing the definition of the inclusion statement from \cite{Sommerfeld:2018CoPE}.
-We will finish the current endeavor by highlighting a few observations which might not be obvious on reading our work for the first time.
+In particular, we demonstrated that CoPE sets \cite{Sommerfeld:2018CoPE}, SCBs and recently proposed relevance and equivalence tests for $C(S)$-valued data based on the supremum norm, among others \cite{Dette:2020functional}, can all be derived from Theorem \ref{thm:MainSCoPES}.
+Furthermore, our abstract viewpoint allowed us to weaken the assumptions of the aforementioned methods and clarify some of their conceptual shortcomings, for example, by changing the definition of the inclusion statement from \cite{Sommerfeld:2018CoPE}.
+We finish our current endeavor with a few remarks and directions for future research.